Indirect Discrimination Guide for Employers

 Employers should take a proactive approach to reviewing and updating their organisation’s policies, procedures, and rules to reduce the risk of unlawful discrimination.
 It is advisable to have a specific equal opportunities policy that outlines the standards and expectations within your organisation to promote and encourage equality and diversity and state that unlawful discrimination is not acceptable.

 However, in practice, indirect discrimination can be difficult to identify.
 Taking a collaborative approach with your workforce is the most effective way to be able to understand and take action to address potential areas of indirect discrimination risk within your organisation’s rules and processes.
 By fostering an open and transparent culture, inviting feedback and dialogue, and taking employee input seriously, you can help to mitigate discrimination risks.
+This could include use of regular employee surveys and encouraging managers to invite informal feedback from their teams.
+You should also ensure that, when introducing any new policy or procedure, it is clearly explained to your workforce – including the reasons for the change.
+Again, invite feedback on any potential discrimination issues.
+If alternatives or suggestions are put forward, these should be seriously considered.

 Also ensure that all activity relating to anti-discrimination are documented for your records; in the event of a discrimination complaint, you will then be able to evidence the steps you have taken to be proactive.

-DavidsonMorris’ business employment specialists support employers with all aspects of workplace discrimination, including advice and guidance relating to indirect discrimination.
+Our business employment specialists support employers with all aspects of workplace discrimination, including advice and guidance relating to indirect discrimination.
 We work with employers both dealing with discrimination complaints and to support with avoiding discrimination through effective policies and practices.
 Through our fixed fee service, Triple A, employers gain unlimited access to employment law expertise for a low monthly fee.
 For more information about Triple A or on a specific indirect discrimination matter, contact us.

-Indirect discrimination FAQs
+Section I: Indirect Discrimination FAQs

 What are direct and indirect discrimination?